docandrew/troodon/README.rst

 TODOs
 #####
+* Stop pinging XServer for window geometry every time we render.
+Need to keep geometry locally in the scene graph/create a window structure.
 * Edit includes to use sane Ada Interface types like Unsigned_8, etc.
 * Use Fontconfig to identify fonts, use normal font strings w/ fallbacks.
 * sprinkle glGetError all over the place.